kanisterio/kanister/docs/tasks/argo.rst

 Step 3 - Creating a Cron Workflow
 ````````````````````````````````````````````

-Now a Cron Workflow will be created that will automate the creation of an actionset
+Now a Cron Workflow will be created that will automate the creation of an ActionSet
 to backup our MySQL application.
 You will need to modify the names of the blueprint,
 stateful set, profile and secrets as per the ones you have created.
 Modify the last line of the following yaml file as follows.